Things to consider before making a recommendation:

 1. Make a strong case for the player you are recommending and provide as much contact information as you can.

-3. Recommendations by the local D1 coaches and MLB scouts also are used to identify the RIGHT players for RNWS.
+3. Recommendations by the local D1 coaches and MLB scouts also are used to identify the RIGHT players for NWS.
 They know who they want to watch compete as they sort through all the area’s players.

-4. Recommendations will be considered from other sources that are aware of the caliber of players targeted for RNWS l, such as summer club team coaches and local high school coaches.
+4. Recommendations will be considered from other sources that are aware of the caliber of players targeted for NWS l, such as summer club team coaches and local high school coaches.
 Those that understand the level of competition in this event and have the best interest of the players and the college coaches/MLB scouts in mind are the ones we give credibility to.